Margaret Cho talks to The Rumpus about BDSM, vanilla sex, Eddie Murphy, fame, comedy, bad TV, learning guitar, writing books, and making music.

 Cho: It’s different when you’re writing it.
 In a live performance if you’re good enough you can really manipulate people into believing you’re much better than you are.
 But with a book it’s pretty naked.
 You don’t really have that kind of false bravado or whatever that is that kind of brings excitement to the stage persona.
 It’s a little more difficult.
 That’s one of the reasons I don’t like writing.
 Because you can’t get away with shit and it’s very frustrating to me.

 Rumpus: I thought as I was reading it that I bet it was an entirely different experience hearing you give a reading from the book.

-Margaret: Probably.
+Cho: Probably.
 Also I would veer away from reading it and just tell stories.
 I’d do my own footnotes and go into tangents and whatever.
 I figure, you can read the book yourself, why would you want me to do it for you.
-But I’m not an author necessarily.
+But I’m not an author.
 It’s different.

 Rumpus: Even authors who only write are pretty aware of how boring most readings are.